 - The third up to 2010.

-As far as the excess of cash flow is concerned – if any – once all taxes burden and expenses were paid, it would have been divided with the following priorities:
+As far as the excess of cash flow is concerned – if any – once all taxes burden and expenses were paid, it would have been divided into the following priorities:

 - To Michael Jackson in the proportion of its 50% and to the various companies affiliated with Sony for the other 50% in each Year of Guaranteed Distribution.